If you’re looking to get your forklift license, now is a great time.

 - In-person

-But which one is right for you?
+How do you decide which one is right for you?

 Online

-Is online forklift certification legit?
+First, let’s address the most common question: Is an online forklift certification legit?

-The simple answer is that they can only get you trained.
-But unless they observe you operating in the workplace, they cannot certify you.
+The simple answer is that they can only get you trained but unless they observe you operating in the workplace, they cannot certify you.

 An overview of online training programs